uzmailyas/spy__crowd/README.md

 the people in the video and make a rectangle on it.
 # Prerequisites
 ## Hardware Requirements
-system laptop pc etc
+- system like laptop pc etc.
 ## Software Requirements
-Python version 3.9.0
+- Python version 3.9.0
-## Library
+## Libraries
-OpenCV, numpy
+OpenCV, numpy, CV2
 ## IDE
-pycharm
+- pycharm
 ## How to install Python
 - step 1: Select Version of Python to Install.
 - Step 2: Download Python Executable Installer.